"Riches" Is The Blackity-Black Show The Diaspora Has Been Waiting For

-Prime Video must have heard us complaining about the need for more nuanced Black representation in Hollywood, because its buzzy new series Riches is exactly what we’ve been waiting for.
+ITVX and Prime Video must have heard us complaining about the need for more nuanced Black representation in Hollywood, because their buzzy new series Riches is exactly what we’ve been waiting for.
 The new London-based series is the brainchild of writer and director Abby Ajayi and follows the inevitable implosion that takes place when the two families of a rich CEO go to war for control of his multi-million dollar company, and it’s really, really good.
-Riches has everything we’ve been asking for on television: scandal, mess, diasporic connections, and dark-skinned Black people front and center.
+Riches has everything we’ve been asking for on television: scandal, mess, diasporic connections, and dark-skinned Black people front and centre.

 Advertisement